 * Weak payrolls may ease fear of Fed scaling back stimulus

-NEW YORK, June 7 (Reuters) - U.S. stock index futures edged lower on Friday amid caution ahead of the closely watched U.S. nonfarm payrolls report, which is likely to provide clues on how soon the Federal Reserve will begin to ease back on its stimulus efforts.
+NEW YORK, June 7 (Reuters) - U.S. stock index futures were little changed on Friday amid caution ahead of the closely watched U.S. nonfarm payrolls report, which is likely to provide clues on how soon the Federal Reserve will begin to ease back on its stimulus efforts.

-* A pickup in market volatility over the past couple of weeks reflects investors’ concerns over the longevity of the Fed’s stimulus program and over a still-sluggish global economy.
+Market volatility has picked up over the past couple of weeks, reflecting investors’ concerns over the longevity of the Fed’s stimulus program and over a still-sluggish global economy.

-* S&P 500 futures fell 0.9 points and were slightly below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures lost 26 points, and Nasdaq 100 futures fell 4.5 points.
+S&P 500 futures were flat and in line with fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures lost 9 points, and Nasdaq 100 futures fell 1.75 points.

-* Apple shares may be in the spotlight after its rival Samsung Electronics Co lost $12 billion in market value on Friday, hit by brokerage downgrades spurred by concern about slowing sales of its flagship Galaxy S4 smartphone.
+Apple shares may be in the spotlight after rival Samsung Electronics Co lost $12 billion in market value Friday, amid concern over slowing sales of its flagship Galaxy S4 smartphone.
 Apple shares were off 0.3 percent in premarket trading.